BEFRIENDING GRIEF

 “We have forgotten the primary language of grief.
 As a consequence, the terrain of sorrow has become unfamiliar and estranged, leaving us confused, frightened, and lost when grief comes near.”

-This workshop isn’t just about techniques and theory—it’s about tending to grief.
+This workshop is more than techniques and theory—it’s about tending to grief.

 It’s crafted to give you space to explore how you hold the complexities of being mortal.
 We are all in relationship with death, and with that comes grief—old, new, or yet unnamed.
-I offer you an opportunity to practice being mortal, so that when death sits on your couch, you can show up more fully.
+Participants will engage in reflection, discussion, and experiential exercises that deepen comfort with mortality, enhance awareness of personal responses to death, and strengthen therapeutic presence.

-Nurture your capacity to stay grounded while exploring death-related topics.
+Nurture the capacity to stay grounded while exploring death-related topics.

-Investigate personal experiences and attitudes about death and dying through meditation and activities.
+• Investigate personal experiences and attitudes about death and dying through meditation and experiential exercises.

-Discuss how the therapeutic world conceptualizes grief and death and if it is friend or foe to the grieving.
+• Discuss the ways the therapeutic world conceptualizes death and loss and is it a friend or foe to the grieving.

-Create a roadmap to developing an ongoing relationship with death.
+• Develop a roadmap for maintaining an ongoing, reflective relationship with death.

 ABOUT KIMBERLEY MEAD, LPC-S